Miezhiko/Kathoey/README.md

 }
 ```

-Few test and import from Rudano:
+Few test and import from binary:

 ```rust
 fn from_rudano() -> eyre::Result<()> {